Stana Katic: Career

 In August 2008, ABC announced acquisition of the television series Castle, starring Katic as Kate Beckett and Nathan Fillion as Richard Castle.
 In 2008, Katic established her own production company, Sine Timore Productions, which is Latin for "without fear".

-BuddyTV named Katic as Kate Beckett in Castle as No. 24 on its list of "TV's 100 Sexiest Women of 2009", No. 39 in 2010, No. 1 in 2011, No. 8 in 2012 and No. 12 in 2013; No. 6 on its list of "The 15 Best Drama Lead Actresses of the 2011–2012 TV Season"; named her character's relationship with the title character as No. 18 (and the Best Flirting Relationship) on its list "Love Is All Around: Best TV Relationships of 2010", No. 13 (and the Best Delayed Relationship) on its list of "The Best Relationships of 2011", No. 15 on its list of "The Special Relationships: TV’s Top 50 Love Stories of the Past Decade", No. 1 on its list "Love...
-Or Not: The Top 12 Will-They-or-Won't-They Couples of 2012" and No. 2 on its list "Lip Smacking Good: The Best Kisses of 2012"; named Castle as No. 6 on its list of "The 11 Best Returning TV Shows of 2011", No. 11 on "The 15 Best Dramas of the 2011–2012 TV Season" and No. 12 on "The 12 Best Dramas of 2012".
-Katic also has been on the Maxim Hot 100 list for three consecutive years.
+The entertainment website BuddyTV placed Katic, as Kate Beckett in Castle, on its annual list of "TV's 100 Sexiest Women" every year from 2009 to 2013, including at No. 1 in 2011.
+Aside from her looks, the website also gave her some credit as an actress, placing Katic at No. 6 on its list of "The 15 Best Drama Lead Actresses of the 2011–2012 TV Season".
+Katic was also on the Maxim Hot 100 list from 2012 through 2014.

 In the summer of 2010, Katic filmed For Lovers Only with the Polish brothers in France and The Double with Richard Gere.
 At the third annual Shorty Awards held on 28 March 2011, she won the actress category.
 In May 2011, she won the Most Glamorous Actress online ballot for the Monte-Carlo Television Festival.
-She received 17.3% of the 3,641 votes against a field of 15 finalists.

-She served as a jury member at the 29 May-5 June 2011 Film Festival Zlín, where For Lovers Only made its world premiere.
-Big Sur, in which she plays Lenore Kandel, premiered at the Sundance Film Festival on 23 January 2013.
-In conjunction with the 2011 San Diego Comic-Con International, there was an official announcement in Entertainment Weekly that she would become the voice for Talia al Ghul in Batman: Arkham City.
+In 2011, she served as a jury member at the Film Festival Zlín, where For Lovers Only made its world premiere.
+Big Sur, in which she plays Lenore Kandel, premiered at the Sundance Film Festival in January 2013.
+In conjunction with the 2011 San Diego Comic-Con, there was an official announcement in Entertainment Weekly that she would become the voice for Talia al Ghul in Batman: Arkham City.